aboutcircles/circles-token-offer/README.md

    - Registers an organization in the Hub and trusts the provided CRC ids.

 2. **Weight assignment**
-   - Admin sets weights via the chosen provider (e.g. Binary or Unbounded).
+   - Admin sets weights via the unbounded provider.

 3. **Deposit**
    - Admin calls `depositOfferTokens()`.